Knowledge Hypergraphs: Prediction Beyond Binary Relations: Experiments

 \subsection{Knowledge Hypergraph Completion Results}

-The results of our experiments, summarized in Table~\ref{table:FB-subsets}, show that both \oursimple{} and \ourmodel{} outperform the proposed baselines across the three datasets JF17K, \acr{FB-auto}, and \acr{m-FB15K}.
-They further demonstrate that reification for the r-SimplE model does not work well; this is because the reification process introduces auxiliary entities for which the model does not learn appropriate embeddings because these auxiliary entities appear in very few facts.
+The results of our experiments, summarized in Table~\ref{table:FB-subsets}, show that both \oursimple{} and \ourmodel{} outperform the proposed baselines across the three datasets JF17K, \acr{FB-auto}, and \mbox{\acr{m-FB15K}}.
+They further demonstrate that reification for the \mbox{r-SimplE} model does not work well; this is because the reification process introduces auxiliary entities for which the model does not learn appropriate embeddings because these auxiliary entities appear in very few facts.
 Comparing the results of r-SimplE against \oursimple{}, we can also see that extending a model to work with hypergraphs works better than reification when high-arity relations are present.

-The ability of knowledge sharing through the learned position-dependent convolution filters suggests that \ourmodel{} would need a lower number of parameters than \oursimple{} in order to obtain good results.
-To test this, we train both models with embedding dimension of $50$, $100$, and $200$.
-Figure~\ref{fig:constrained_budget} shows the MRR evaluation on the test set for each model with different embedding sizes.
+The ability of knowledge sharing through the learned position-dependent convolution filters suggests that \ourmodel{} would need a lower number of parameters than \oursimple{} to obtain good results.
+To test this, we train both models with different embedding dimensions.
+Figure~\ref{fig:constrained_budget} shows the MRR on the test set for each model with different embedding sizes.
 Based on the MRR result, we can see that \ourmodel{} outperforms \oursimple{} by $24\%$ for embedding dimension $50$, implying that \ourmodel{} works better under a constrained budget.
-This difference becomes negligible for embedding dimensions of $200$.